edwinst/c64_light_fantastic_reverse_engineering/README.md

 - In between, the border between the yellow and blue areas of the bar indicates the pulse width linearly between about 20 ms and 20.8 ms. When the blue and yellow areas have the same size, the pulse width is approximately 20.4 ms and the circuit is tuned correctly.
+(When in doubt, a slightly longer pulse width is better than a slightly too short one.
+So don't tune below 20.4 ms.)

 - If no rising edge of the signal can be detected, the border turns red.